-The 2021 STIP award for Mr. Weston reflected Mr. Weston's role as Chairman and President during the year and included an individual performance component weighted at 25% of his overall Loblaw STIP target.
-In assessing individual performance, the Governance Committee took into account quantitative factors including Mr. Weston's performance in achieving the Corporation's strategic objectives and his role in the overall achievement of the Corporation's 2021 financial plan.
-The Governance Committee also considered qualitative factors, such as Mr. Weston's leadership qualities in the management of the impact of the COVID-19 pandemic on the Corporation, the Corporation's ongoing focus on compliance and ethics, and in driving the organization's culture plan objectives.
-Based on these criteria, the Committee awarded Mr. Weston an individual performance component of \$543,438, representing 100% of target.
+The 2022 STIP award for Mr. Weston reflected Mr. Weston's role as Chairman and President during the year and included an individual performance component weighted at 25% of his overall Loblaw STIP target.
+In assessing individual performance, the Governance Committee took into account quantitative factors including Mr. Weston's performance in achieving the Corporation's strategic objectives and his role in the overall achievement of the Corporation's 2022 business plan.
+The Governance Committee also considered qualitative factors, such as Mr. Weston's leadership role in driving culture and engagement, management succession planning, and advancing the Corporation's ESG initiatives.
+Based on these criteria, the Governance Committee awarded Mr. Weston an individual performance component of \$760,386, representing 120% of target.